-Hours before his second show in the City of Champions, Sheeran stopped by local radio station Virgin 104.9 for a fan VIP Experience hosted by the very fun, energetic morning show hosts Pepper and Dylan.
+Before his second show in the City of Champions, Sheeran stopped by local radio station Virgin 104.9 for a fan VIP Experience.
 WHERE Edmonton was very pleased and excited to have been at the event and listen to the very talented Ed Sheeran.

-Between acoustic performances of Lego House, a cover of Macklemore’s Thrift Shop, and The A-Team [click the links to see the live performance videos!], Sheeran eagerly and openly answered questions from his fans about the tour, his time in Canada, and his career.
-Sheeran was incredibly nice and down-to-earth — he really is that nice, affable guy he portrays in his music videos, earnestly singing about love and life and heartbreak.
+Between acoustic performances of Lego House, a cover of Macklemore’s Thrift Shop, and The A-Team, Sheeran eagerly and openly answered questions from his fans about the tour, his time in Canada, and his career.

 Q: What do you like best about Canada?